GuruprasannaPatilTR/StabilityToolsDeployment/README.md

 # StabilityToolsDeployment

 Above files are already present in deployment server.
 Any changes in the code will be updated.
-If it is not present you can alway use this GIT repository for downloading ZIP file or Clone it.
+If it is not present you can always use this GIT repository for downloading ZIP file or Clone it.

 # Usage: